innovatoryuvarajan/Intelligent-Fan-Air-Cooling-System/README.md

 Temperature proportional speed control is accomplished using pulse width modulation(PWM).
 The input value of temperature is proportional to the speed, and set the calibration range according to the speed requirement.

+#                                    COATINGS

+* We introducing the specific coating for cooling system

+* By using used ultra-white and ultra-emissive magnesium oxide (MgO)-polyvinylidene fluoride (PVDF) nano-composite prepared from materials that are earth abundant, cheap, non-toxic and non-harmful

+*Initially, polymer powders were transformed into a solution using solvent and then, dielectric nanoparticles are dispersed inside the polymer matrix.
+After preparation, different spectroscopic techniques were used to characterize the optical properties of the prepared polymer nanocomposite paint.

+*The optimized MgO-PVDF with a dielectric nanoparticles resulted in large solar reflectance of 96.3% and a record high thermal emission of 98.5% due to Mg─O bond vibrations, and other stretching/bonding vibrations from the polymer

+* The nanocomposite paint exhibited water-resistant hydrophobic properties and can be easily coated on stainless steel and so on with high uniformity and good adhesion

+*“Our innovative research has led to the development of a cost-effective and environmentally sustainable paint capable of reducing surface temperatures (including buildings, tiles, pavers, etc.) by over 10°C during hot summer day.